- Please do not have any food or drink (breakfast) the morning of the treatment.

 Reason for Ketamine: This is a medication that helps to stabilize the nervous system and will help to manage your pain.

-What is Ketamine: Ketamine is a medication used in anesthesia of which has been found to help with pain management.
+What is Ketamine: Ketamine is an anesthetic agent given in sub- anesthetic doses.
+It has been found to help with pain management especially nerve pain.

 Side effects & Risks: Unusual thoughts or feelings, abdominal pain, nausea, headache, temperature change, increased heart rate and blood pressure, dizziness, increased muscle tone, double vision.
 (Please keep in mind most side effects are minimal and short lived).

 Day of Treatment: At the discretion of the staff and Dr. Datta, dependent upon the given day and situation, a family member may or may not be allowed to sit at your side during the infusion.
 The infusion itself is approximately 4 hours.

 Ketamine Administration: An IV will be started.
 Continuous monitoring and care will be provided to you by the nurse throughout the entirety of the infusion.
 Ketamine infusion will begin based on symptoms, adjuvant medication will be used to keep you comfortable.

 After release: Resume diet and activity as tolerated.
 Anticipate fatigue for the following 2-3 days.